Terms and Conditions for Applicants

 - To grant to other contributors to the performances (e.g. the choreographer, composer, lighting designer or other performers) permission to copy the work, subject to the clearance of any third-party copyrights (e.g. where the composer, choreographer, author etc. of the work is not a Trinity Laban student)

-The registration process is completed in person at the start of the year.
+The registration process is completed in person at the start of the first year.
 For most programmes, dedicated registration sessions for each programme are held in the second week of September.
 At registration, each student is required to provide evidence of their identity, entry qualifications and fee payment.
 Students whose fees are to be paid by a sponsor, or by the Student Loans Company must provide evidence in the form of a confirmation letter.
-Students studying on a Tier 4 visa are required to provide their passport including the biometric residence permit (BRP).
+Students studying on a Student visa are required to provide their passport including the biometric residence permit (BRP).

 Students who are unable to provide all of the required evidence may be provisionally enrolled at the discretion of the Registry or, in the case of fee payments, the Financial Controller.
 Provisionally enrolled students will be given a deadline by which they will be required to provide all outstanding documentation.
 Failure to meet this deadline may result in withdrawal from the programme.